 nuget.exe push to publish the package (if so desired).
 OctoPack understands .NET applications and uses that knowledge to build the right kind of package for each kind of .NET application.

 OctoPack is not compatible with ASP.NET Core applications.
-If you want to package APS.NET Core applications see create packages with the Octopus CLI.
+If you want to package ASP.NET Core applications see create packages with the Octopus CLI.

 OctoPack is a NuGet package that you can install using the NuGet package installer or however you prefer to install NuGet packages.